deltachat/deltachat-android/README.md

-- Disable animations on your device, otherwise the test may fail: at "Developer options" set all of "Window animation scale", "Transition animation scale" and "Animatior duration scale" to 0x
+- Disable animations on your device, otherwise the test may fail: at "Developer options" set all of "Window animation scale", "Transition animation scale" and "Animator duration scale" to 0x

 - In Android Studio: "File" / "Sync project with gradle files"